 1 large (15oz)can of Mandarin Oranges

 Cake: Preheat oven to 350 degrees.
 To prepare the cake, place granulated sugar and butter in a large bowl; beat with a mixer at medium speed until well blended.
-Add egg substitute or eggs, one egg at a time, or 1/4 c. at a time, beating well after each addition.
-Beat in 1 t. vanilla and pumpkin.
+Add eggs, one egg at a time, beating well after each addition.
+Beat in Canola oil, orange extract and pumpkin.

 Lightly spoon flour into dry measuring cups; level with a knife.
 Combine the flour and next 6 ingredients (flour through nutmeg), stirring well with a whisk.
 Fold flour mixture into pumpkin mixture and add grated orange zest.
 Pour batter into sprayed bundt cake pan (10-inch tube pan).
 Bake at 350 for 55 minutes or until a wooden toothpick comes out clean.
 Cool in pan 10 minutes on wire rack.
 Remove from pan; place on rack and cool completely.